REST API

 Permissions

-When you create an API key, choose its permissions: Retrieve donation data from Fundraise Up, Create new donations in our system, or both.
-You must select at least one option.
-You can edit the permissions later by clicking the three-dot menu next to the key on the API keys page.
+At least one permission is required.
+You can edit permissions later by clicking the three-dot menu next to the key on the API Keys page.

 API key management and test mode